CrazyFedde/docs/configuration.md

 }
 ```

-Make sure to create a bank text file in the root of the application called `database.sqlite` for SQLite to work properly, if you want to use an in-memory database(Which seems kinda silly unless you're testing the database) you can use the following setup.
+Make sure to create a blank text file in the root of the application called `database.sqlite` for SQLite to work properly, if you want to use an in-memory database(Which seems kinda silly unless you're testing the database) you can use the following setup.

 ```json
 "database": {